sweattep/modern_quotes/README.md

 >the more you have what you want, the less you're gonna do what you want

+>Things always missin', maybe it could be (Uh) My friends, but they ain't friends if they robbin' me Stoppin' me, from makin' a profit, see

 >I couldn't believe I could ever get touched

 >Best is an opinion, working is a fact